 - All Gays are Promiscuous: A source of angst considering this is a privilege Lukas does not have.

 - Alone Among the Couples: There's a very sad scene of Lukas like this.

 - Can't Have Sex, Ever: Lukas can't, due to anxiety over potential sex partners' reacting poorly to his body.
 Nor can he wear less than three layers, or take off his shirt at the beach.
 At the end he overcomes this with Fabio.

 - Cast Full of Gay: Since it takes place in the LGBT community of Cologne, nearly all the characters are gay, lesbian and trans.
 All of the main ones are.

-- Distaff Counterpart: Lukas witnesses a confident and beautiful trans woman (or drag queen) performing as an operatic soprano in spite of the mean-spirted, transphobic whispers about her.
+- Distaff Counterpart: Lukas witnesses a confident and beautiful trans woman (or drag queen) performing as an operatic soprano in spite of the mean-spirited, transphobic whispers about her.

 - Easy Sex Change: Zigzagged.
 We see the testosterone shots, exercise regimen, and binding Lukas puts himself through to present his gender the way he wants, and definitely the difficult issues Lukas has to deal with, but Lukas is played by a tall, muscular cisgender man with a baritone voice.
 It's also very interesting for a non-European viewer to see Lukas getting his transition covered by state health care.
 Many trans people in America are unable to transition hormonally or surgically because of the extensive cost, which is almost never covered, not even with private insurance plans.
 If Lukas were American it would be extremely unlikely he could afford to transition at this point in his life.